Welcome to Boxhill Farm!

 News & Specials

 We are officially open for the season!
-Come visit; we are open every day of the week from 10am to 5pm.
+Come visit; we are open Monday through Saturday from 10am to 4pm.

 Due to concerns over Coronavirus, we will not be having a big opening party as we planned.
 We will do that later in the spring.